Media owners keep Hulu website, may bring in partners

-LOS ANGELES Walt Disney Co, Twenty-First Century Fox Inc and Comcast Corp's NBCUniversal said on Friday they decided to keep their video streaming website, Hulu, and will invest $750 million (496.23 million pounds) to help it grow.
+LOS ANGELES Walt Disney Co, Twenty-First Century Fox Inc and Comcast Corp's NBCUniversal said on Friday they decided to keep their video streaming website, Hulu, and will invest $750 million to help it grow.

 Hulu's owners are still talking to companies that could become partners for the service, a source with knowledge of the discussions said.
 One is Time Warner Cable Inc, which had offered to make an equity investment in Hulu, two sources told Reuters.
 The role of future partners has not been determined.